nihannihu/College-Library-Management-System/README.md

 ## Developer Information

-This Library Management System was created by nihannihu, a skilled developer who specializes in full-stack web applications.
+This Library Management System was created by Nihan Nihu (nihannihu), a skilled developer who specializes in full-stack web applications.
 The system is designed for educational institutions to efficiently manage their library resources.

+Connect with me on social media:
+- Follow me on GitHub for code updates and new projects
+- Follow me on Instagram (@nihannihuu) for behind-the-scenes development content
+- Connect with me on LinkedIn (nihan-nihu) for professional networking

 ## Keywords

-library management system, college library, book management, nihannihu, library software, library app, library system, book borrowing, library automation
+Nihan Nihu, nihannihu, @nihannihuu, nihan-nihu, library management system, college library, book management, library software, library app, library system, book borrowing, library automation, full-stack developer